MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_3_null_models.rst

    :scale: 50%
    :align: center

+.. warning:: Depending on the overlap of midlines (i.e. NaNs) in the original data and in the rotation, statistical comparisons between them may compare different numbers of features.
+This can bias your test statistics.
+Therefore, if a large portion of the sphere is not used, we recommend using Moran spectral randomization instead.

 Now we simply compute the correlations between the first gradient and the original data, as well as all rotated data.

 .. code-block:: matlab